vviggyy/parkinetics_public/README.md

 NOTE: This repository is a display (public) copy of a private team repo.
 Sensitive data has been removed.
-Contributors:
+Contributors to this repo:
 * Viggy Vanchinathan (Team Lead)
 * Matthew Farah
 * Arihant Singh
+* Nana Osei-Owusu
+Other team members:
 * Chloe Zhang
-* Nana Osei-Owusu
 * Ramya Palani
 * Roma Desai